stevemussmann/GTseqTools/README.md

 [![DOI](https://zenodo.org/badge/520264976.svg)](https://zenodo.org/badge/latestdoi/520264976)
 Program for filtering GTseq genotype data, conducting data quality assessment, and converting to various file formats.

+## Citation
+A manuscript is in preparation that will describe the program.
+The citation here will be updated once published:

+Mussmann, Steven M. 2026.
+GTseqTools: reproducible and transparent methods for filtering GTseq matrices *in prep*

+For now, please cite this github repository if you use this software.

 ## Python Version Compatibility and Dependencies
 This program has been tested with Python = 3.14 but it should be compatible with Python >= 3.8 (Syntax is used that was first introduced to Python in v3.8).
 Testing and development was conducted with the following versions of Python libraries: